Pasewark/Pasewark.github.io/_pages/llm-course.md

 title: LLM Course
 ---

 Exact topics and schedule subject to change, based on student interests and course discussions.
+Feel free to let me know if there are some topics or papers you would like to cover.

 Readings for a given week should be done prior to the class so we can discuss them.
 Extra readings are optional, but will help with your understanding.